raul23/equifax-data-breach/README.rst

-2. By stealing Equifax's **trade secrets** (including the personally identifiable data and the proprietary database schema), it is claimed by the DOJ that the alleged Chinese hackers are seemingly working with the Chinese government and the PLA because these are the kinds of data that these entities are interested in (emphasis mine):
+2. By stealing Equifax's **trade secrets** (including the personally identifiable data and the proprietary database schema), it is claimed by the DOJ that the alleged Chinese hackers are seemingly working with the Chinese government and the PLA because this is the kind of data that these entities are interested in (emphasis mine):

      ... with said **TRADE SECRETS** [...], intending and knowing that the